Bury St Edmunds Abbey: History

 The town of Bury St Edmunds was designed by the monks in a grid pattern.
 The monks charged tariffs on every economic activity, including the collecting of horse droppings in the streets.
 The Abbey even ran the Royal Mint.
 During the 13th century general prosperity blunted the resistance of burghers and peasants; in the 14th century, however, the monks encountered hostility from the local populace.
 Throughout 1327, the monastery suffered extensively, as several monks lost their lives in riots, and many buildings were destroyed.
 The townspeople attacked in January, forcing a charter of liberties on them.
 When the monks reneged on this they attacked again in February and May.
 The hated charters and debtors' accounts were seized and triumphantly torn to shreds.

 A reprieve came on 29 September 1327 when Queen Isabella arrived at the Abbey with an army from Hainaut.
 She had returned from the continent with the intention of deposing her husband, King Edward II.
 She stayed at the Abbey a number of days with her son the future Edward III.

 On 18 October 1327, a group of monks entered the local parish church.
 They threw off their habits, revealing they were armoured underneath, and took several hostages.
 The people called for the hostages' release: but monks threw objects at them, killing some.
 In response, the citizens swore to fight the abbey to the death.
 They included a parson and 28 chaplains.
 They burnt the gates and captured the abbey.

 In 1345, a special commission found that the monks did not wear habits or live in the monastery.

 Already faced with considerable financial strain, the abbey went further into decline during the first half of the 15th century.
 In 1431 the west tower of the abbey church collapsed.
 Two years later Henry VI moved into residence at the abbey for Christmas, and was still enjoying monastic hospitality four months later.
 More trouble arose in 1447 when the Duke of Gloucester died in suspicious circumstances after his arrest, and in 1465 the entire church was burnt out by an accidental fire.
 Largely rebuilt by 1506, the abbey of Bury St Edmunds settled into a quieter existence until dissolution in 1539.
 Subsequently stripped of all valuable building materials and artefacts, the abbey ruins were left as a convenient quarry for local builders.
 A collection of wolf skulls were discovered at the site in 1848.

 The ruins are owned by English Heritage and managed by St Edmundsbury Borough Council.

 Abbey Gardens

-The Abbey Gardens are currently owned & managed by West Suffolk Council in conjunction with English Heritage.
+The Abbey Gardens are currently owned and managed by West Suffolk Council in conjunction with English Heritage.
 The maintenance of and improvements to the gardens are carried out by the council as well as support from volunteers.

 The Abbey Gardens surrounding the ruins had an "Internet bench" installed in 2001, which people could use to connect laptops to the Internet.
 It was the first bench of its kind.

 There is a sensory garden for the visually impaired.